NadimGhaznavi/Db4E/pages/Schema.md

 Column          | Data Type | Description
 ----------------|-----------|-------------------------
-id              | INTEGER   | The *primary key* for the table. group           | TEXT      | The Linux group that the Db4E application runs as. install_dir     | TEXT      | The base *venv* directory holding the PIP *Db4E* package. instance        | TEXT      | The deployment name; `db4e`. primary_server  | INTEGER   | A *foreign key* that points at the `monero` table's `id` column. user            | TEXT      | The Linux group that the Db4E application runs as. vendor_dir      | TEXT      | The directory where *Db4E's* runtime filesystem artifacts are deployed. donation_wallet | TEXT      | The *Monero* donation wallet. user_wallet     | TEXT      | The user's *Monero* wallet, where mining profits are directed. updated_y       | INTEGER   | The year the record was updated updated_mo      | INTEGER   | The month the record was updated updated_d       | INTEGER   | The day the record was updated
+id              | INTEGER   | The *primary key* for the table. donation_wallet | TEXT      | The *Monero* donation wallet. db4e_group      | TEXT      | The Linux group that the Db4E application runs as. db4e_user       | TEXT      | The Linux group that the Db4E application runs as. install_dir     | TEXT      | The base *venv* directory holding the PIP *Db4E* package. instance        | TEXT      | The deployment name; `db4e`.
+primary_server  | INTEGER   | A *foreign key* that points at the `monero` table's `id` column. user_wallet     | TEXT      | The user's *Monero* wallet, where mining profits are directed. vendor_dir      | TEXT      | The directory where *Db4E's* runtime filesystem artifacts are deployed. updated_y       | INTEGER   | The year the record was updated updated_mo      | INTEGER   | The month the record was updated updated_d       | INTEGER   | The day the record was updated